Suicide Prevention

 Your life matters and you matter to us.

 Feeling hopeless or alone can be overwhelming.
 Suicide is one of the leading causes of death in the United States, affecting people of all ages.
-This blog will help you understand warning signs, risk factors, and ways to support others in a mental health crisis.
+It's important to be able to understand warning signs, risk factors, and know how to support others during a mental health crisis.

 Key Takeaways

-- Suicide is a leading cause of death in the U.S. Knowing warning signs like talking about wanting to die, isolation, or mood changes can save lives.
+- Suicide is a leading cause of death in the U.S. Recognizing warning signs can help save lives.
+Signs may include talking about wanting to die, feeling isolated, or having mood changes.

-- Talking openly about suicide does not increase risk.
-It shows care and allows someone to share their pain.
+- Speaking openly about suicide does not increase risk.
+It shows your care and allows someone to share their pain.

 - Key risk factors include mental health issues, substance use, major stress events, and access to lethal means.

-- Help by listening calmly, asking direct questions (e.g., “Are you thinking about suicide?”), and encouraging contact with the 988 Crisis Lifeline.
+- Help by listening calmly.
+Ask direct questions like, “Are you thinking about suicide?”
+Encourage them to contact the 988 Crisis Lifeline.

-- Community programs in Michigan offer free or low-cost counseling and crisis intervention for groups like veterans and young people.
+- Community programs in Michigan provide free or low-cost counseling.
+They also offer crisis help for groups like veterans and young people.

 Suicide Crisis